fsoppelsa/ushorty/README.md

 Clone the project and edit `config/environments/production.rb`

-Find and set the following configuration directive according to your ServerName
+Find and set the following configuration directive according to your **ServerName**

 	# Host
 	config.server_name = { :host => 'localhost:3000' }

+If you want, you can specify the hash length as well (default 6 chars):

+	# Hash length
+	config.hash_length = 6

 New ideas
 ---------